coreos/coreos-rackspace-rescue-scripts/README.md

 To provision on Rackspace:

-* cp dist/config.py to config.py, edit all fields as needed
+* This should do it all!
+It will take a few minutes to run.

         fab run_all:hostname,http://location/of/coreos.bin.gz